erizov/Professor/semester_2/lecture_09_behavioral_patterns/chain_of_responsibility/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Chain Of Responsibility to solve a production issue
+10. Design a system that uses Chain Of Responsibility to tackle a production issue
 11. Create unit tests with 100% code coverage for Chain Of Responsibility
 12. Write a technical blog post explaining Chain Of Responsibility to beginners